SignalUnion/signalunion-app/README.md

 1.  **Build the application:**

-    Navigate to the `app` directory and build the project.
-This creates an optimized build in the `.next` directory.
+    From the project root, build the project:

     ```bash
-    cd app
     npm run build
     ```

 2.  **Start the production server:**

-    From the `app` directory, start the server using the built files:
+    From the project root, start the server:

     ```bash
     npm start